oredaze/dotfiles/README.md

 **Preview:**
 ![Screenshot A](https://i.imgur.com/LRoufd9.png)
-**With 1 command change all your desktop colors automatically -->**
+**With 1 command change all your desktop colors automatically**
 ![Screenshot B](https://i.imgur.com/bP2FbVG.png)
 This is done with [pywal](https://github.com/dylanaraps/pywal)
-Either use a .json file with colors (few provided), or use [ranger](https://github.com/ranger/ranger) to pick all the colors from an image (more info below).
+You can use a predefined colorscheme or use [ranger](https://github.com/ranger/ranger) to pick all the colors from an image (more info below).
 Colors changed are: in the terminal, in polybar and its scripts, the window manager border and also rofi.

 **Preview of my custom bitmap font "droopy" // gvim colorscheme "red_dwarf":**